Postpartum Anxiety at Night: Why It Happens and What Helps

 You Are Not Alone in This

 If you’re experiencing nighttime anxiety after having a baby, please hear this: there are moms across the world awake with you.
-They’re feeding babies in dim rooms.
-Rocking in silence.Checking the clock.Wondering if they’re the only ones who feel this way.
+They’re feeding babies in dim rooms, rocking in silence, checking the clock, and wondering if they’re the only ones who feel this way.
 Even if you can’t see them, your village is with you.

-And if the sundown scaries feel overwhelming, persistent, or start affecting your ability to function during the day, reaching out for postpartum mental health support can be an important step - especially with a therapist who understands the postpartum period and is licensed in your state.
+If the sundown scaries feel overwhelming, persistent, or start affecting your ability to function during the day, reaching out for postpartum mental health support can be an important step—especially with a therapist who understands the postpartum period and is licensed in your state.

 Who This Is For